WHY AM I MAKING THIS MOVIE? – This is a vital question that needs to be asked before you decide to make a movie.

 17. Look for small moments and see how a little information can change/trigger the change in the character.

-18. Emotional trigger - happens by taking one element (it might be anything: a word, an image etc.) to create a whole new emotion.
+anything: a word, an image etc.) to create a whole new emotion.

 19. Don’t push the actors outside his/her comfort zone.